lab-v2/pyreason/docs/source/user_guide/4_pyreason_settings.rst

      | or ``'override'``.
 When using ``'intersection'``, the resulting bound
      | is the intersection of the new bound and the old bound.
 When using
      | ``'override'``, the resulting bound is the new bound.
+ * - ``allow_ground_rules``
+   - False
+   - | Whether rules are allowed to contain ground atoms directly.
+     | Enable this when using functions or literals that should bypass
+     | standard grounding of variables.
+ * - ``fp_version``
+   - False
+   - | Whether to run the fixed-point (FP) reasoning engine instead of
+     | the optimised incremental engine.
+The FP engine follows the
+     | original PyReason semantics and is useful for validation.

 Notes on Parallelism